garden-io/garden/docs/guides/using-helm-charts.md

 The base chart can also be any `helm` module (not just "base" charts specifically made for that purpose), so you have a lot of flexibility in how you organize your charts.

-## Production flag
+## Production environments

-You can define a remote environment as `production` by setting the [production flag](../reference/config.md#environmentsproduction).

-This will set up some defaults when deploying the container module type:
+You can define a remote environment as a `production` environment by setting the [production flag](../reference/config.md#environmentsproduction) to `true`.
+This affects some default behavior when deploying `helm`  modules.
+See the [Deploying to production](./remote-kubernetes.md#deployingtoproduction) section in the [Remote Kubernetes](./remote-kubernetes.md) guide for details.

-- Default number of replicas for a service will be 3 (unless specified by the user).
-- A soft AntiAffinity setting will try to schedule pods based over different nodes.
-- RevisionHistoryLimit is set to 10.

-Ultimately it won't run the following operations even if you specify the \`--force\` option:

-- Replace the installed chart with \`--replace\` when force installing a Helm chart module.
-- Force upgrade a Helm release when using the Helm module type.

 ## Next steps